Dark versus blocking states in electronic transport: a Lee-Yang zero analysis of full counting statistics: Lee-Yang zeros

 \subsubsection{Attraction points of Lee-Yang zeros}

 For $t\rightarrow \infty$, every zero $z_n(t)$ of the generating function approaches the solution of

 This equation uniquely determines the attraction points $\bp=\bp\,(\Gamma_\text{dec},\Delta \phi)$ as a function of the system parameters.
-They are typically square-root branch points and occur as complex conjugate pairs [see stars in Fig.~\ref{fig:zeros}(b),(d)] or are completely real [see stars in Fig.~\ref{fig:zeros}(a),(c)].
+They are typically square-root branch points and occur as complex conjugate pairs [see stars in Figs.~\ref{fig:zeros}(b) and \ref{fig:zeros}(d)] or are completely real [see stars in Figs.~\ref{fig:zeros}(a) and \ref{fig:zeros}(c)].
 In cases where Eq.~(\ref{eq:bpcond}) cannot be solved analytically, we use the approximate method to find the position of $z_\text{A}$ presented in Ref.~\cite{kambly_2011} (based on Refs.~\cite{Zamastil_2005,flindt_2010}) that makes use of factorial cumulants of high order, $m\gg 1$.